 Immigrants from Jamaica settled in what urban geographers call ‘Nodal Concentrations’ – basically a village of similar peoples – in order to support one another and collectively prosper.
 In 1969 “Little Jamaica” was formally recognized as one of Toronto’s ethnic neighbourhoods which helped anchor the contribution of Jamaican culture and its people in shaping the fabric of the city.

 Just as the reconstruction of the 512 St Clair Avenue streetcar line – spanning from Yonge Street west to just past Keele – that began in 2004 and took six years to complete in 2010 devastated the long-term retailers and services located on the road, the construction of the decades-long Eglinton Crosstown LRT has also caused a number of businesses to close.
-Except this time, Toronto City Council actively prioritized exploring how the city could protect the cultural heritage resources of Little Jamaica in the 2021 and 2022 City Planning Study Work Program, which culminated in the recent Little Jamaica Cultural District initiative.
+Except this time, Toronto City Council actively prioritized exploring how the city could protect the cultural heritage resources of Little Jamaica in the 2021 and 2022 City Planning Study Work Program, which culminated in the Little Jamaica Cultural District initiative.

 The motion reads “The heart and soul of Eglinton Avenue West, which is colloquially known as ‘Little Jamaica’ or ‘Eglinton’ is home to the highest concentration of Black- and Caribbean-owned and operated businesses in Toronto.
 From the barbershops and hair salons that act as community spaces to the various restaurants that remind many of home, Eglinton Avenue West is an important part of Toronto’s Black history.”

-Toronto City Councilor Josh Matlow’s motion asks city staff to make a “comprehensive survey” of the Eglinton West strip.
+Toronto City Councillor Josh Matlow’s motion asks city staff to make a “comprehensive survey” of the Eglinton West strip.
 It has support from the non-profit group Black Urbanism TO.
 “Heritage is not the only tool we need here, but it’s definitely a key piece,” said Romain Baker, chair of BUTO.
 “This has been the gathering place for Jamaican and other Caribbean peoples, and later other African Diaspora peoples.
 It’s a physical manifestation of culture, cuisine, and art.
 We need to recognize that this place is worthy.”

 Reggae Lane – just south of Eglinton – is already undergoing a refurbishment.
-Visitors can see the gorgeous murals beginning to pop up with future plans to create green space, seating and congregation space.
+Visitors can see the gorgeous murals beginning to pop up, with future plans to create green space, seating and congregation space.
 And a weekly public Afro Caribbean Farmers Market was started in the lane last summer.

 Little Jamaica glows in personality, culture and community.
 With a strong bond to the past, the future for this Toronto neighbourhood is bright and filled with big plans.
 To be a part of such a rich, vibrant and historically significant community would be a pleasure for anyone.
 For more information on the growth of this community, please check out the following links: